 - 1. Describe the communities in the service area, including but not limited to: traditionally underserved populations, such as communities of color, people with disabilities, people who are Deaf or hard of hearing, persons with limited English proficiency, older adults, and LGBTQ+ communities. - 2.
-If the project will prioritize a traditionally underserved community, identify the traditionally underserved community that will be prioritized for services. - 3.
-Describe the geographic location of the service area. - 4.
-Describe the challenge or need faced by the community. - 5.
-Describe the current legal services available to victims of domestic violence, dating violence, sexual assault, or stalking in the jurisdiction, and the gaps in those services in the proposed service area. - 6.
-Describe the services for victims of domestic violence, dating violence, sexual assault, or stalking currently provided by the applicant. - 7.
-Confirm that the applicant does not currently offer in-house legal representation services by attorney(s) employed by the organization.
+If the project will prioritize a traditionally underserved community, identify the traditionally underserved community that will be prioritized for services.

+- 3. Describe the geographic location of the service area. - 4.
+If the applicant will provide legal services exclusively in Indian Tribal courts and does not plan to include a licensed attorney on the project, describe the representation services that lay legal advocates are authorized to provide in the court where services will be provided. - 5.
+Describe the challenge or need faced by the community. - 6.
+Describe the current legal services available to victims of domestic violence, dating violence, sexual assault, or stalking in the jurisdiction, and the gaps in those services in the proposed service area.